FFMG/myoddweb.piger/monitor/api/python/Doc/library/configparser.rst

    >>> config.getboolean('bitbucket.org', 'Compression')
    True

-Apart from :meth:`getboolean`, config parsers also provide equivalent :meth:`getint` and :meth:`getfloat` methods.
+Apart from :meth:`~ConfigParser.getboolean`, config parsers also provide equivalent :meth:`~ConfigParser.getint` and :meth:`~ConfigParser.getfloat` methods.
 You can register your own converters and customize the provided ones.
 [1]_

 Fallback Values